ssmiller25/wksetup/README.md

 # Workstation setup

 My workstation setup repo.
-Right now focused on Mac, but will eventually expand to encompass ALL my desktop environments.
+Right now focused on Linux, but hopefully will encompass all the desktop environments I plan on using.

-Also not that most of the interesting configuration will occur in https://github.com/ssmiller25/immutabledesktop (still to be build out)
+This repo is primarily focused on getting the initial OS buildout done and in a state where the code in https://github.com/ssmiller25/immutabledesktop can be run.